Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Discussion and perspectives

 \section{Discussion and perspectives}

 We quantified in this work the bias on the posterior distribution arising from mini-batching for (kinetic or underdamped) Langevin dynamics, both for standard and adaptive Langevin dynamics.
 As highlighted in~\eqref{eq:erreur_gen}, the bias is dictated by the quality of the approximation of the covariance matrix~$\Sigma_\vectx(\tht)$ of the gradient estimator by the average (at~$\tht$ fixed) of the extra friction variable~$\xi$ introduced in AdL.
 The latter average is independent of the parameter~$\tht$ in the original formulation of AdL, and this is sufficient to remove the bias if the target distribution is Gaussian, and allows to strongly reduce the bias for posteriors close to Gaussian (as for the MNIST example considered in Section~\ref{sec:log_reg}).
-The latter situation is typical when the number of data points~$\Nd$ is large, as the posterior distribution concentrates in a Gaussian manner around one mode (up to symmetries) due to the Bernstein--von Mises theorem (see~\cite[Section~10.2]{vdV98}).
+The latter situation is typical when the number of data points~$\Nd$ is large, as the posterior distribution concentrates in a Gaussian manner around one mode (up to symmetries) due to the Bernstein--von Mises theorem (see Section~10.2 in~\cite{vdV98}).
 In this case, it is likely that AdL already captures most of the mini-batching bias.
+Our analysis however allows to go one step further, and make precise when a reduction to diagonal, or even isotropic friction matrices, does not degrade the quality of the sampling.

-Standard AdL is however not sufficient in various situations, in particular when~$\Sigma_\vectx$ genuinely depends on~$\tht$, which is the case when~$\Nd$ is relatively small.
+Standard AdL is however not sufficient in various situations, in particular when~$\Sigma_\vectx$ genuinely depends on~$\tht$, which is the case when~$\Nd$ is of moderate size.
 In this case, the posterior distribution can strongly deviate from a Gaussian distribution.
 Extended AdL provides a framework to systematically reduce the mini-batching bias in such situations, by adding extra degrees of freedom to better tune the friction variable.
 Striking reductions in the bias can be observed already for not too many additional degrees of freedom, even for the extreme situation where the batch size is set to its minimal value~$n=1$.
 In any case, eAdL always leads to a smaller bias than AdL.

 Let us also emphasize here that AdL and eAdL can be used in conjunction with other techniques to reduce the variance of the stochastic estimator of the force, such as control variate or extrapolation techniques (see for instance~\cite{articleN17, brosse:hal-01934291, MR3969063, NIPS2016_03f54461}).
 AdL and eAdL should therefore not be seen as alternatives to these techniques, but as complements.